Etienne-Meunier/LabelTool/README.md

 ### Running LabelTool

 ```
-python3 Labelling.py
+python3 Labeling.py
 ```

-You are then invated to select the **Folders** where you store the Labels and the Videos.
-The program will then compare the two and give you a list of videos that are not been labelled yet, you just have to select a video from the list to start.
+You are then invited to select the **Folders** where you store the Labels and the Videos.
+The program will then compare the two and give you a list of videos that are not been labeled yet, you just have to select a video from the list to start.

 ![](menu1.png)

-You have then the labelling tool open with the frame number on the top left in red.
+You have then the labeling tool open with the frame number on the top left in red.

 Commands :